yitzamm/Jenkins-SonarQube-Docker/README.md

 # Jenkins-SonarQube-Docker

-March 11, 2026
+March 8, 2026

 This project demonstrates a complete CI/CD pipeline using Jenkins integrated with SonarQube for code quality analysis and Docker for application deployment, all running on AWS EC2 infrastructure.

 Jenkins retrieves application code from a GitHub repository, performs a SonarQube static code analysis, and if the quality checks pass, automatically deploys the application by building a Docker image and running a container on a remote server.

 The environment was built using three separate EC2 instances to simulate a distributed DevOps architecture:
-- Jenkins Server – CI/CD orchestration and pipeline execution
+- **Jenkins Server –** CI/CD orchestration and pipeline execution
-- SonarQube Server – static code analysis and quality gates
+- **SonarQube Server –** static code analysis and quality gates
-- Docker Server – application deployment and container runtime
+- **Docker Server –** application deployment and container runtime

 This setup replicates a realistic multi-node CI/CD workflow commonly used in modern DevOps environments.